Contentrain/sdk/packages/generator/README.md

 # @contentrain/generator

-Type and schema generator for Contentrain SDK.
+`@contentrain/generator` is a type and schema generator tool for the Contentrain SDK.
+It generates TypeScript interfaces for your content models and can be used via CLI or programmatically.

 ## Installation

+You can install the package via npm:

 ```bash
 npm install @contentrain/generator